kwodzicki/pywbgt/README.md

 | temp\_dew | various | Dew point temperature; Quantity |
 | speed | various | Wind speed; Quantity |

-Variables with 'various' units must be `pint.Quantity` objects for seemless unit conversion.
+Variables with 'various' units must be `pint.Quantity` objects for seamless unit conversion.
 As the WBGT algorithms require different units for input arguments, making these argument unit aware takes some burden of the end-user and moves unit conversions into the functions.
-Units can be specified using the `metpy.units` subpackage, which is installed as a dependency of this package.
+Units can be specified using the `metpy.units` sub-package, which is installed as a dependency of this package.
-For example, to tag air temperture values with units of Kelvin, one could do:
+For example, to tag air temperature values with units of Kelvin, one could do:

     from metpy.units import units
     temp_air = units.Quanity([283, 293], 'K')